CHEMICAL / HAZARDOUS MATERIAL SAFETY

 A hazardous chemical waste cannot be rendered nonhazardous by dilution with water or solvent.

-Under unusual circumstances, and with prior EH&S approval, disposal by one of the above methods may be legal and appropriate.
-Contact EH&S for more information; telephone 509-335-3041.
+Under unusual circumstances, and with prior campus EH&S or Facilities approval, disposal by one of the above methods may be legal and appropriate.
+Contact the applicable campus EH&S or Facilities department for more information.
+See Campus Contacts.

 If a chemical spill occurs in a laboratory, refer to the following resources: